 Special Recreation Permit

-If you are an individual or organized group that would like to facilitate a special event or recreational activity at Cosumnes River Preserve you must complete a Special Recreation Permit and/or attain a Letter of Agreement from the Preserve Manager.
-To see further details, please refer to each of these documents and follow the steps provided:
+If you are an individual or organized group that would like to plan a recreational activity (group hike, paddle, etc.) or special event at Cosumnes River Preserve you must have a Special Recreation Permit and/or attain a Letter of Agreement.
+Please reach out to our Recreation Specialist at: firstname.lastname@example.org

-- Do I need a Special Recreation Permit?
+Do I need a Special Recreation Permit (SRP)?